urbit/proposals/009-arvo-versioning.md

 As an example, consider components A, B, and C such that A hosts B and B hosts
 C.  Let A have version 1, B have version 2, and C have version 10.

-Let a patch be made to component C.  Then the version (temperature) of C must decrease (cool), e.g. from 10 to 9.
+Let a kelvin-decreasing patch be made to component C.  Then the version (temperature) of C must decrease (cool), e.g. from 10 to 9.

-Note that B can't be patched, at present, as the version of B must be strictly larger than that of the component that hosts it, A.  A must decrement before B can decrement.
+Note that B can't be cooled further, at present, as the version of B must be strictly larger than that of the component that hosts it, A.  A must decrement before B can decrement further.

-Now let a patch be made to A.  A's version decreases to zero, and thus A becomes frozen forever.
+Now let a kelvin-decreasing patch be made to A.  A's version decreases to zero, and thus A becomes frozen forever.
 As a result, B's version must also decrement (from 2 to 1) and C's version must decrement in turn (e.g. from 9 to 8).

-Finally, let a patch be made to B.  B's version decreases to zero, freezing it forever, and C's version decreases in turn (from 8 to 7).
+Finally, let a kelvin-decreasing patch be made to B.  B's version decreases to zero, freezing it forever, and C's version decreases in turn (from 8 to 7).

 ## Kelvin Versioning in Arvo